The-Academic-Observatory/observatory-platform/docs/telescopes/oapen_irus_uk.md

 `geoip_license_key: mysql://user_id:license_key`
 To get the user_id/license_key, first sign up for geolite2 at https://www.maxmind.com/en/geolite2/signup.
 From your account, in the 'Services', click on 'Manage License Keys'.
 The user_id is displayed on this page.
 Then, click on 'Generate new license key', this can be used for the 'license_key'.
+Answer *No* for the question: "Old versions of our GeoIP Update program use a different license key format.
+Will this key be used for GeoIP Update?"